How responder groups work together

 The role of the Emergency Planning Officer

-The States of Jersey's Emergency Planning Officer (EPO) works with agencies and organisations to develop emergency plans and test responses in preparation for dealing with a major emergency.
+The States of Jersey's Emergency Planning Officer (EPO) works with responding agencies and organisations to review risks, develop emergency plans and test responses in preparation for dealing with a major incident or emergency.

-The EPO gives advice and guidance to the Emergency Planning Board and the Emergencies Council.
+The EPO assists in coordinating the work of the Jersey Resilience Forum and gives advice and guidance to the Emergencies Council.
 The EPO's main responsibilities are to:

-prepare, co-ordinate and advise on contingency plans for Island emergencies
+- prepare, coordinate and advise on contingency planning for Island emergencies and major incidents

-support the development of States departments' and emergency services' response plans
+- support the development of response and recovery plans

-identify, organise and support personal / professional development training opportunities (courses, seminars, and conferences about emergency planning)
+- identify, organise and support personal / professional development training opportunities for local responders

-develop advice and guidance on emergency planning and increase the community's awareness and understanding of preparing for emergencies
+- develop advice and guidance on contingency planning and increase the community's awareness and understanding of preparing for emergencies and major incidents